-V. Admission with Transfer Credit
+Admission with Transfer Credit

-Students should make an appointment at the Faculty Student Services Office (2-10 AgFor Centre) if they have questions regarding issuance of credit toward their degree.
+Students should make an appointment at Student Services Office (2-10 Agriculture/Forestry Centre) if they have questions regarding issuance of credit towards their degree.
 Once this informal avenue has been exhausted, final authority on transfer credit rests with the Dean or designate, with no further Faculty or University appeal available.